christopherfulldev/Project-2/README.md

 ### Introduction

-* Project module 2, Web Development course Ironhack wdpt may 2021.
+* Project module 2, Web Development course Ironhack "WDPT" MAY 2021.

 * It is a game search website, where you can find all information related to your favorite game, such as: release date, available plataforms, game dynamics and more !
 It works with React Javascript technology and API integration.